 Workplace Safety for Nurses

 Just as patient safety is vital and should never be underestimated, so is the safety of nurses.
 Healthcare environments are unique in risk, with no two days being the same, meaning nurses are exposed to many challenges at work making workplace safety a must.
-Nurses have little control over the situations that contribute to safety risks, but many things can be done to help reduce these risks and help keep nurses away from the occupational health office:

 Be diligent about workplace violence